Some links in this post may be affiliate links

 Water Chenille Plant thoroughly in spring and summer when the top 2-3 inches of soil dry out.
 Keep the soil moderately moist and avoid overwatering to prevent rotting, yellowing and leaf loss.

 Use chlorine-free water like rain water or filtered water to prevent brown leaf edges and tips.
-Confirm that the water is at room temperature to avoid cold shock as it can result in stunted growth and leaf fall.
+Confirm that the water is at room temperature to avoid cold shock which can result in stunted growth and leaf fall.

-Ensure that the pot has a drainage hole and drain excess water from the catch plate or saucer to prevent waterlogging which can lead to root-rot and death of the plant.
+Ensure that the pot has a drainage hole and drain excess water from the catch plate or saucer to prevent waterlogging as it can lead to root-rot and plant death.
+Avoid wetting the foliage to minimize fungal diseases.

-Acalypha hispida likes bright indirect light.
-A spot infront of a brightly-lit window is ideal for this plant.
+Acalypha hispida likes bright indirect light; place it infront of a brightly-lit, sunless window.
 Keep it away from direct sunlight to prevent scorching; brown leaf marks.

 Too little light will result in yellowing, leggy growth and lack of blooms.
 Where the natural light is not adequate, use a grow light to supplement it.